 The US economy has high a relative high note – low unemployment and high company evaluations.
 So, why are some places still hurting and not growing?
 The answer is tied to dramatically different plights and outlooks of Americans based on where we live.
 Our economies are really local.
 I believe these differences are rooted in social-economic realities that are not obvious to many of us living in prosperous bubbles.
 I have assembled a set of maps and graphs that help us understand these drastic differences.
 In the world of analytics, data visualization is a critical capability in relating a story.
 These maps and graphs tell the story of two (or more) Americas.
-Let the pictures tell the story:
+Let the pictures tell the story

 3. The growing and shrinking of our population by location